 Mastering Air Travel as a Blind Person: Security

 Before turning to look at getting through security as a blind person, it might be helpful to remember the obvious: the purpose is to screen everyone as quickly and, hopefully, as thoroughly as possible.
 To the extent that you, as a passenger, can help expedite this process, you’re more likely to make going through security to be a nonevent in your travel, something that is altogether for the good.
-If you fly from or to a small or medium-sized airport with any frequency at all, you’re going to be remembered by the employees.
+According to international tour guides, if you fly from or to a small or medium-sized airport with any frequency at all, you’re going to be remembered by the employees.
 Create a positive impression, and this applies to all the personnel you come in contact with — not just screeners, and you may have a more positive experience than the average sighted traveler.

 There are only a few basic things, all of them simple, to keep in mind.

 - ID and boarding pass.
 Remember that when you approach security, the first thing they’ll need is your identification and boarding pass.
 The only catch is that you’ll have at least one, and quite probably both, hands occupied.
 There’s a line of other passengers waiting behind you and an official anxious to keep the process moving.
 It’s far preferable to already have the documents where you can quickly get them than to cause everything to come to a complete halt while you set down your luggage to search for them.

 - Quick orientation.
 If you have enough vision to see or if the noise makes it obvious, you next need to identify where the conveyor belt for depositing the luggage is located.
 Left or right?
 How far away?
 The assist personnel will likely want to put your luggage on the conveyor for you.
 If I have more that my shoulder bag, I’m not going to use this as an excuse to demonstrate how independent I am by demanding to take care of everything myself.
 Time is at a premium for everyone in line.
 Needlessly slowing things down, whether you have a disability or not, will make you as popular as a skunk at a garden party.